davidagler/howtowritephilosophy/lessons/style.md

 # How to Write with Style

-In what follows, I will present five rules concerning style.
+In what follows, I present five rules to follow if you want to write in a clear style.
 These rules are for writing philosophical papers but they also apply to non-philosophical subject matters as well (e.g., argumentative writing more generally).
-I will provide arguments for these rules.
+I provide arguments for these rules.
 Since I don't think any of these arguments are knockdown arguments, I'll present some criticisms to these rules.

 ## Rule 1: Avoid jargon and five-dollar words